Post

 Flag: RWSC{anonymous}

-We are given a pcap file consisting of only wireless packets.
-Since the flag is the user’s password, it was obvious we had to crack the password with aircrack-ng
+We are given a PCAP file to investigate.
+Analyzing the PCAP file, several wireless packets can be identified.
+Since the flag was the user’s password, it was obvious we had to crack the password with aircrack-ng.

 1